datacarpentry/image-processing/episodes/09-connected-components.md

 We assign this image to the variable `labeled_image`.

 Calling the script with the `junk.jpg` image and `sigma=2.0` and `threshold=0.9` yields an all black image.
-Note: this behavio might change in future versions, or not occur with a different image viewer.
+Note: this behavior might change in future versions, or not occur with a different image viewer.

 What went wrong?